IRT-Open-Source/xcf/README.md

 ### /xslt/schematron
 This folder contains a customized Schematron-to-XSLT set of XSLT files that is used to transform the Schematron rules into a more convenient XSLT file.
+It is based on the [Schematron reference implementation](https://github.com/Schematron/schematron/commit/e16ecc490f9c6429f275ea268279787a71ff298f).

 Only small parts have been changed (e.g. to bug fix known issues).
-Compared to the [original repository](https://github.com/Schematron/schematron), also the files targetting XSLT1 have been removed, as the fixes have only been implemented for the XSLT2 version.
+Compared to the unmodified reference implementation, also the files targetting XSLT1 have been removed, as the fixes have only been implemented for the XSLT2 version.

 ## Compiling the Schematron rules to XSLT